AI-Hypercomputer/cloud-diagnostics-xprof/README.md

  See the License for the specific language governing permissions and limitations under the License.
  -->
-# xprofiler
+# xprof

-The `xprofiler` SDK and CLI tool provides abstraction over profile session locations and infrastructure running the analysis.
+The `xprof` SDK and CLI tool provides abstraction over profile session locations and infrastructure running the analysis.

 This includes allowing users to create and manage VM instances for TensorBoard